nuagenetworks/nuage-metroae/Documentation/VSD_ROLLBACK_RESTORE.md

 # Rolling Back VSD Upgrades
-In certain cases, you can use MetroAE to roll-back or restore a VSD configuration outside of the normal upgrade path.
+In certain cases, you can use MetroAE to roll back or restore a VSD configuration outside of the normal upgrade path.

 ## Use Cases